Opentrons/opentrons/api/docs/source/labware.rst

 Wells by Index
 --------------

 Wells can be referenced by their "string" name, as demonstrated above.
-However, they can also be referenced with zero-indexing, with the first well in a container being at position 0.
+However, they can also be referenced with zero-indexing, with the first well in a labware being at position 0.

 .. code-block:: python